-How To Make Money As An Artist These Days
+How To Make Money As A Visual Artist These Days

-How to make money as an artist these days is a question that many of us seek answers to in a highly competitive environment and find it quite a challenge to be valued for our work.
+How to make money as a visual artist these days? is a question that many of us seek answers to in a highly competitive environment.
+And quite frankly it can be a challenge to be valued for our work.
 Though everything we create, paint and bring into form feels like magic we must still remember to make ends meat and find ways to sustain ourselves.
 In sharing our creations with others who in return admire and appreciate our work can give us a great sense of purpose and achievement.
 So why not make your art your business?

 Start to build your foundation by researching and filtering as much relevant information from others is the main tip to any artistic ventures.
 Seek support from those who have done it for themselves and who are willing to share their knowledge.

 It may be naturally a little out of your comfort zone to want to treat your art as a business and you would prefer to just leave it to the experts or galleries to represent you.
 This is ideally what every artist would want and deserve however it is no longer the only way for an artist to achieve success and it is rather healthier for you to take control and be in charge of where your creations should be flourishing.

 Taking baby steps is how you would want to start and these are simple ways where you can achieve momentum to building yourself an empire.
 It may not be your typical business plan but as a simple layout, when followed it can give you great results and remember to keep it simple and maintain your own unique style of artistic endeavours.

 It will be good for you to start here by writing in pencil and tweaking it until it feels right and resonates with you as an artist very much like when you start on an art project.
 Never mind the number of times you may have to rewrite, the important part is to start and like a beta test be prepared for trial and errors until you find what works for you.

 Think of a brand name or use your original name and make it stand out with a difference.
 The privilege you have as an artist is that ideas come to you faster than they do to most people so use that skill in your business ideas.